 American Physical Society

-The American Physical Society provides action alerts for physics-related issues, guidance for writing to Congress and organizing meetings with representatives, and a directory of Congressional social media.
+The American Physical Society provides action alerts for physics-related issues, guidance for writing to Congress and organizing meetings with representatives.

 American Society for Biochemistry and Molecular Biology

 The American Society for Biochemistry and Molecular Biology Policy Blotter provides updates on the latest developments in national policy and legislation related to molecular life sciences and opportunities to participate in ASBMB-run advocacy campaigns.
-An advocacy toolkit is also available for ASBMB members.
+Advocacy resources are also available for ASBMB members.

 Science Coalition

 The Science Coalition is a nonprofit, nonpartisan organization focused on supporting federal funding for science.
-It provides a toolkit with guidance on how to talk about why federal funding is important and guidance for contacting representatives, hosting local showcases of federally funded research, and engaging with the public and the media, as well as informational resources.
+It provides a toolkit with guidance on talking about why federal funding is important and guidance for contacting representatives, hosting local showcases of federally funded research, and engaging with the public and the media.

 Union for Concerned Scientists